rilian-la-te/vala-panel-appmenu/README.md

 *Instructions for Compiling*
 ---
   Once you've cloned this repository, `cd` into the directory, then:
-  * type `git submodule init && git update` to download the submodules (this will download the cmake and dbus-menu submodules you see in the repository, above)
+  * type `git submodule init && git submodule update` to download the submodules (this will download the cmake and dbus-menu submodules you see in the repository, above)
   * type `mkdir build && cd build`
   * You're **almost** ready to run `cmake`.
 First, review the following flags:
     * CMAKE FLAGS: